 Although this is one of the last big science-fiction movies to use mostly traditional special effect techniques (miniatures, animatronics and optical visual effects), there is one notable effects shot that was computer-generated: the head of the Alien cracking after it has been cooled with water.
 Other uses of computer-generated graphics include minor details, such as added shadows and debris particles.

-One of the reasons for Newt being killed off, the Fiorina 161 prison planet has convicted child molesters, which would had resulted in a attempted child molestation scene, which the child molester convicts attempted to rape Newt.
+One of the reasons for Newt being killed off was that the Fiorina 161 prison planet has convicted child molesters, which would have resulted in an attempted child molestation scene, in which the child molester convicts would attempt to rape Newt.
 Instead, the rapist convicts try to rape Ripley.